rocky-linux/documentation/en/rocky/8/guides/apache-sites-enabled.md

 ### The Site Configuration
 The other benefit of this method is that it allows us to fully specify everything outside of the default httpd.conf file.
 Let the default httpd.conf file load the defaults, and let your site configurations do everything else.
 Sweet, right?
 Plus again, it makes it very easy to trouble-shoot a broken site configuration.

 Now, let's say you have a web site that loads a wiki.
 You’ll need a configuration file, which makes the site available via port 80.

 If you want to serve the website with SSL (and let's face it, we all should be doing that by now) then you need to add another (nearly identical) section to the same file, in order to enable port 443.

-You can take a look at that below in the section [Configuration https - Using An SSL Certificate](#https)
+You can take a look at that below in the [Configuration https - Using An SSL Certificate](#https) section.

 So we first need to create this configuration file in *sites-available*: `vi /etc/httpd/sites-available/com.wiki.www`

-The configuration file configuration content would be something like this:
+The configuration file configuration content would look something like this:

 ```apache
 <VirtualHost *:80>